-Apportioning public resources in the national budget is a highly political process, so you should understand the political economy around investing in early childhood development (see the box), including the budget process and the key participants.
-This will help you develop effective, targeted advocacy messages.
+Apportioning public resources in the national budget is a highly political process, so you should understand the political economy around investing in early childhood development (see the box Understanding political economy), including the budget process and the key participants.
+This will help you develop effective, targeted advocacy messages, particularly for under-served vulnerable populations (e.g., ethnic or racial minorities, displaced persons, refugees, asylum-seekers, children and persons with disabilities, etc.).